 If you deploy CloudPoint in a public cloud, do the following:

-- Choose an Ubuntu 16.04 Server LTS or RHEL 7.5 instance image that meets CloudPoint installation requirements. - Add sufficient storage to the instance to meet the installation requirements.
+- Choose a supported Ubuntu or RHEL instance image that meets CloudPoint installation requirements. - Add sufficient storage to the instance to meet the installation requirements.

 If you deploy CloudPoint on an on-premise instance, do the following: